FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/capacityreservationstatus.md

 * If present, the column adheres to the following additional requirements:
   * CapacityReservationStatus MUST be of type String.
   * CapacityReservationStatus MUST be null if CapacityReservationId is null.
-  * If CapacityReservationId is not null and [ChargeCategory](#chargecategory) is "Usage", the following applies:
+  * If CapacityReservationId is not null and [ChargeCategory](#chargecategory) is "Usage", the column adheres to the following additional requirements:
     * CapacityReservationStatus MUST NOT be null.
     * CapacityReservationStatus MUST be one of the allowed values.
     * CapacityReservationStatus MUST be "Unused" when the charge represents the unused portion of a *capacity reservation*.